 “When you take the depot injection, your periods may change.
 You may experience irregular, light or more frequent periods.
 There is also a chance that your periods may last longer and become heavier.”
 1

 “Unfortunately, the depot injection does not protect you from sexually transmitted infections.”

 “Depo-Provera and Sayana Press are associated with weight gain, especially if you are under 18 or have a high BMI before starting the depot injections.”

 “After stopping the depot injection, there can be up to a one year delay before your fertility returns and you are able to become pregnant.”

 It is important to explain the risks of the depot injection so that the patient is aware and can make an informed decision.

-A patient should not have the Depot Injection if they:
+A patient should not have the depot injection if they:2

-“The Depo-Provera injection is given into the muscle, often into your buttock or the side of your thigh.”
+“The Depo-Provera injection is administered into the muscle, often via your buttock or the side of your thigh.”

 Closing the consultation

 Summarise the key points back to the patient.